 Résumé

-I excel in getting plugged into a team, determining what its various pain points are that prevent it from being as successful as it can be, prioritizing which of those need to be addressed first, and then iterating with the team to make incremental improvements to help them move in the right direction.
-Though many view DevOps as a collection of tools or tasks that enable the “real work” to get done, it’s actually a paradigm shift in how we view both the work we do and how we go about doing it.
-Helping teams realize this paradigm shift, and the resulting productivity boost, is one of my passions.
+With 8+ years of experience in this field, I specialize in getting plugged into a team, determining what its various pain points are that prevent it from being as successful as it can be, prioritizing which of those need to be addressed first, and then iterating with the team to make incremental improvements to help them move in the right direction, while tracking both qualitative and quantitative metrics.
+Engagement with your team can look like any combination of the following:

 Throughout my career, I’ve enjoyed the opportunities afforded for continual learning and improvement, whether that’s developing my skills as a leader, or honing my competencies with an ever-evolving tech stack.
 I excel in self-directed study, come up-to-speed with new technologies quickly, and then often find myself the most proficient person around in whatever language, library, or tool is in question.
 I pride myself in being not just a developer, but a software engineer, who is able to assess a project’s needs, determine the optimal technologies to address them, and then design, build, deliver, and maintain solutions with their long-term sustainability and resiliency to the ever-shifting landscape in mind.